satyamsah/satyamsah/README.md

    node server.js

 # consuming the micoservies using UI
-we can access the link [here](https://github.com/satyamsah/microservice/tree/master/web)
+we can access the link [here](https://github.com/satyamsah/microservice/tree/master/web) to access the web UI

 1) [Welcome.html](https://github.com/satyamsah/microservice/blob/master/web/Welcome.html) : one stop link for all the services